FREQUENTly ASKED QUESTIONs (FAQ)

-|Last update: Oct.
-2016|
+|Last update: May 2020|

-Answer: You need to specify to EXCEL that your file is delimited with ";".
+Solution 1 "manual": specify to EXCEL that your file is delimited with ";"

 - Select the whole column in which all the data are displayed (column A)

 - Go to the top menu "DATA"

 - Next step, select "DELIMITED" and click on ";"

 In Windows: click here to download sed.exe + libraries.
 To replace automatically the " " by ";" in your test.txt file obtained using a wget command, you can use the following command:

 As a consequence, you can create a .bat file with the following command lines:

 wget -O test.txt "http://www.soda-is.com/pub/hc3v5_request.php?geopoint=44.083,5.059&elevation=-999& ...